The CFO'S Perspective

 when-does-a-business-need-a-cfo.jpg

-The CFO is forward-thinking as they consider economic, industry, tax, government regulation and social issues.
-A CFO is especially valuable for a company that is growing quickly, has a large number of employees, and complex product lines.
-Finance officers also bring tremendous value to a company when it is considering making an acquisition or preparing itself to be acquired.
+A CFO has a deep understanding of your business model and your banking relationships, works with your board of directors, prepares detailed financial and management reports, works with auditors, oversees tax planning, and sets policies around controls and payroll.
+The CFO role is forward-thinking as they consider economic, industry, tax, government regulation and social issues.
+As such, a CFO is especially valuable for a company that is growing quickly, employs a large number of employees, and/or has complex product lines.
+CFOs also bring tremendous value to a company when it is considering making an acquisition, preparing itself to be acquired, or has its sights set on obtaining funding.

 Determining the type of CFO or what level of skill is needed is dependent on the state of the company, and where it expects to be in the near term.
 For companies experiencing more rapid growth, a common trigger for hiring a CFO may be related to a decision to acquire investment capital.
 In this case, the finance chief often becomes the liaison charged with keeping investors updated on how the company is performing.
 The type of organization, whether it is in the public or private sector, and its history and culture will also influence the type of CFO required.